nginxinc/kubernetes-ingress/docs/content/tutorials/oidc-custom-configuration.md

     # Advanced configuration END

     ...
-    # Rest of config ammended
+     # Rest of configuration file truncated
 ```

 ## Step 2 - Customising the default configuration
 Once the contents of the `oidc.conf` file has been added to the ConfigMap, you are free to customise the contents of this ConfigMap.
-In this example, we will add a comment to the top of the file to demonstrate it is overwriting the default contents.
+This example demonstrates adding a comment to the top of the file.
+This comment will be shown at the top of the `oidc.conf` file.
 This comment will be `# >> Custom Comment for my OIDC file <<`

 ```